 The elementary math program at BCS provides an excellent foundation from which to transition to middle school math.
-Our elementary school math program utilizes Scott Foresman – Addison Wesley Mathematics, a research-based Pre-K through 6th grade curriculum that focuses on developing students’ conceptual understanding and skills through step-by-step instruction.
+Kindergarten through 2nd grade program utilizes Purposeful Design and 3rd through 5th grade program utilizes Scott Foresman – Addison Wesley Mathematics.
+The elementary program focuses on developing students’ conceptual understanding and skills through step-by-step instruction.
 The focus is on key ideas in mathematics and on the rich problem-solving lessons that build the reading and writing skills necessary for powerful problem-solving.
 The text is supplemented by the teachers’ use of Smart Boards that allows for active participation and guided practice in the learning process.
 Discover Streaming film clips are also used to demonstrate concepts such as money and fractions.
 Skill-based math classes, based upon individualized assessment of a student’s level of mastery, allows BCS students to be challenged while meeting their instructional needs.

 - Utilization of a challenging math curriculum with increasing levels of focus on problem-solving, including the requirement of answers in sentence form